 The Law Offices of Matthew J. Lefevre, Esq., P.C. assists executors with the arduous process of collecting, managing, valuing, protecting and liquidating the assets of the estate.
 We are available to assist in every aspect of the estate and probate process.
-When appropriate, we call upon accountants, financial advisers, real estate agents, property managers and other professionals to assist with executor duties.
+When appropriate, we call upon accountants, financial advisers, appraisers, real estate agents, property managers and other professionals to assist with executor duties.
 Our firm can access expert opinions about unique assets such as closely-held businesses, commercial real estate, family partnerships as well as antiques, rare books, automobiles and other collectibles for accurate valuation, management and possible sale.

 Even in apparently straightforward estate cases, there are sometimes disputes between beneficiaries and other parties.
 Our professional courtroom presence can calm the emotionally-charged process of probating a challenged will or questioning a disputed executor or judicial decision.
 When it is in the best interests of our client to preserve cordial familial relationships, we are adept at mediating these disputes.
 When necessary, we assertively defend our client’s rights within the Connecticut probate court system.

 Contact an estate planning law firm you can trust

 For estate planning services in Hartford and Litchfield County and throughout Connecticut, call the Law Offices of Matthew J. Lefevre, Esq., P.C. at 860-522-6288 or contact us online to schedule an initial consultation.